 The first step in the custom XPT simulation workflow is similar to that of a regular workflow, in that it revolves around generating a basic input structure with the graphical user interface DivGeo.
 Plasma facing components (PFCs) are loaded into DivGeo and adjusted manually if necessary.
 The plasma species, wall material, and recycling coefficients are specified.
 The second step of this process is generating the XPT grid mesh from an equilibrium.
-To do this, we have used INGRID [21], an open-source grid generator than can use snowflake and X-point target equilibria, among others.
+To do this, we have used INGRID [21], a grid generator than can use snowflake and X-point target equilibria, among others.

 After the grid data is generated from INGRID and the species and surface data is obtained from DivGeo, the third step is to manually convert the surface data obtained from DivGeo and grid data into SOLPS-ready input files using custom python routines.
-After this third step, all geometry-dependent input files should be generated, and the remaining geometry-independent input files can be written in the usual way.
+After this third step, all geometry-dependent input files should be generated, and the remaining input files such as b2ar.dat can be written manually according to a user's preference.
 The standard preprocessing routines can then be run, followed by submission of the simulation itself until convergence is achieved.
 Converged SOLPS-ITER simulations have been obtained for a snowflake-minus, snowflake-plus, and for the first time for an XPT geometry.
 The results of these geometries will be discussed over the following sections.

-3. TCV-like snowflake plus simulations
+3. TCV-like Snowflake Minus Simulations

 As part of the validation of this novel workflow, a snowflake plus geometry has been simulated in SOLPS-ITER.
-The equilibrium used is similar to that of Tokamak à configuration variable (TCV), though the PFCs are unique to this study.
-An input power and core density of 20 KW and 1.1×10^{19} m-3 were used, and the electron temperature profile of the converged solution is shown in figure 3(a).
-This configuration has been simulated to ensure that in the limit of large separation between the two separatrixes, that the plasma behaves much like a SN.
-Indeed, the profiles from this figure are well behaved, and in general this configuration is not greatly effected by the presence of the secondary X-point.
-Moreover, inspecting the plasma fluid velocity profile in figure 3(b), it is clear there is no unexpected or irregular transport near the additional X-point boundaries.
+The equilibrium used is similar to that of TCV, though the PFCs are unique to this study.
+An input power and core density of 20 KW and 1.1×10^{19} m-3 were used, and the electron temperature profile of the converged solution is shown in Figure 3a.
+The profiles from this figure are well behaved, and in general this configuration is not greatly effected by the presence of the secondary x-point.
+This is not unexpected, since the two x-points have a large poloidal separation, and this equilibrium was simply chosen for demonstration purposes.
+Moreover, inspecting the plasma fluid velocity profile in Figure 3b, it is clear there is no unexpected or anomalous transport near the additional x-point boundaries.